Commitment scheme

 In the above metaphor, the commit phase is the sender putting the message in the box, and locking it.
 The reveal phase is the sender giving the key to the receiver, who uses it to open the box and verify its contents.
 The locked box is the commitment, and the key is the proof.

 In simple protocols, the commit phase consists of a single message from the sender to the receiver.
 This message is called the commitment.
-It is essential that the specific value chosen cannot be known by the receiver at that time (this is called the hiding property).
+It is essential that the specific value chosen cannot be extracted from the message by the receiver at that time (this is called the hiding property).
 A simple reveal phase would consist of a single message, the opening, from the sender to the receiver, followed by a check performed by the receiver.
 The value chosen during the commit phase must be the only one that the sender can compute and that validates during the reveal phase (this is called the binding property).

-The concept of commitment schemes was perhaps first formalized by Gilles Brassard, David Chaum, and Claude Crepeau in 1988, as part of various Zero-Knowledge protocols for NP, based on various types of commitment schemes (see also:).
+The concept of commitment schemes was perhaps first formalized by Gilles Brassard, David Chaum, and Claude Crépeau in 1988, as part of various zero-knowledge protocols for NP, based on various types of commitment schemes.
 But the concept was used prior to that without being treated formally.
-The notion of commitments appeared earliest in works by Manuel Blum, Shimon Even, and Shamir et al. The terminology seems to have been originated by Blum, although commitment schemes can be interchangeably called bit commitment schemes—sometimes reserved for the special case where the committed value is a bit.
-Earlier to that, commitment via one-way hash functions was considered, e.g., as part of, say, Lamport signature, the original one-time one-bit signature scheme.
+The notion of commitments appeared earliest in works by Manuel Blum, Shimon Even, and Adi Shamir et al. The terminology seems to have been originated by Blum, although commitment schemes can be interchangeably called bit commitment schemes—sometimes reserved for the special case where the committed value is a bit.
+Prior to that, commitment via one-way hash functions was considered, e.g., as part of, say, Lamport signature, the original one-time one-bit signature scheme.